Samsung/tizen-docs/docs/application/native/guides/device/ext-output.md

 - You can retrieve information about the external output device details with the following functions:

   - `eom_get_output_type()`: Get the connection type of the external output.
-  - `eom_get_output_mode()`: Get the external output mode.The mirror mode is the default mode.
+  - `eom_get_output_mode()`: Get the external output mode.

+    The mirror mode is the default mode.
 If the `eom_set_output_attribute()` function has executed successfully, the external output works in the presentation mode.
   - `eom_get_output_attribute()`: Get the presentation mode priority attribute information.
-  - `eom_get_output_attribute_state()`: Get the attribute state information.If the application sets the attribute, the EOM sends the current attribute state to the application:`ACTIVE`: The application can use the external output.`INACTIVE`: The application was disconnected from the external output.`LOST`: The application cannot use the external output because another application has set the attribute.
+  - `eom_get_output_attribute_state()`: Get the attribute state information.

+    If the application sets the attribute, the EOM sends the current attribute state to the application:
+      - `ACTIVE`: The application can use the external output.
+      - `INACTIVE`: The application was disconnected from the external output.
+      - `LOST`: The application cannot use the external output because another application has set the attribute.
 The application cannot receive the attribute state anymore.

   - `eom_get_output_resolution()`: Get the best resolution of the external output device.
   - `eom_get_output_physical_size()`: Get the physical size of the external output device.